Parameter free Hubble constant from the quadruply lensed quasar SDSS J1004 + 4112: Lens modeling

 \section{Lens modeling}

 The reconstructed lens models of SDSS J$1004+4112$ described in this article are obtained with the free-form code WSLAP+ \citep{Diego_2005,Diego2007}.
 Details are given in the references.
-Here we simply give a brief description of the algorithm.
+Here, we simply give a brief description of the algorithm.
+The lensing problem in its most basic form is formulated linearly as